phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

 3. Add infinite scroll handling

-Add the `onInfiniteScroll` method into the `methods` object to load the next set of images based on the limit/offset.
+Add the `onInfiniteScroll` method into the `methods` object to load the next set of images based on the results offset:

 	   methods: {
             ...,